zynewave/podium-library/Guides/podium-guide.md

 Track colors can be further customized using the **Group track luminance** and **Parameter track luminance** offset settings.
 Track luminance offsets will be applied to the track color of the specified track types.
 This allows you to define that, for better distinguishability, parameter automation tracks and curve sequence events should be painted with a darker or brighter shade of the track color.

-### <a name="toc.colorsetups"></a>7.4.4.
-Color Setups
+### <a name="toc.colorthemes"></a>7.4.4.
+Color Themes

-Color setups are saved as standard Podium setup files, with the important difference that they only store the settings specified in the **Colors** dialog.
+Color themes are saved as standard Podium setup files, with the important difference that they only store the settings specified in the **Colors** dialog.

-Podium includes a number of color setups.
-Select a color setup using the **Load Color Setup** submenu on the **Setup** menu.
-You can save your color customizations as a color setup file with the **Save Color Setup...** command.
+Podium includes a number of color themes.
+Select a color theme using the **Load Color Theme...** command on the **Setup** menu.
+You can save your color customizations as a color theme file with the **Save Color Theme...** command.

-Color setup files are stored in the "Zynewave\Podium\Color Setups" folder inside the Windows Application Data folder.
-Choose the **Explore Setup Folder** command on the **Setup** menu to open a Windows file explorer window directed to the setup folder location.

 ## <a name="toc.favoritefolders"></a>7.5. [](#dialog.favoritefolders)Favorite Folders